 5G's here to bring supersonic speeds to your phone!
 Which means better streaming without the buffering, faster video downloads and seamless lag-free gaming.
 When we say faster, we're talking minimum download speeds of 10-50 gbps (gigabits per second) - as much as 10x faster than 4G.
 You could download a full HD movie in seconds.

-5G is now available on Vodafone, and EE and will be gradually rolled out by the networks, with O2 launching in October
+5G is now available on Vodafone, EE and O2

 Click here to see our range of 5G phones